Dot and Tot of Merryland: Legacy

-The book was adapted into a musical by Jennifer Kirkeby with music and lyrics by Michael Pretasky for the Stages Theater Company, debuting July 11, 2003 in Hopkins, Minnesota.

-The Candy Man from the second valley and the Queen of Merryland attend Ozma's birthday party in L. Frank Baum's 1909 book The Road to Oz.
+The Queen of Merryland, four of her wooden soldiers, and the Candy Man attend Princess Ozma's birthday party in L. Frank Baum's 1909 book The Road to Oz.

 Baum's map of the surrounding countries of Oz—first seen as an endpaper in Tik-Tok of Oz (1913)—depicts Merryland as being across the desert from the Land of Oz and north of Hiland and Loland.
 These link the book to L. Frank Baum's famous Oz series.
+Most subsequent semi-official maps of Oz maintain this link.

+Despite being canonized as an Oz-adjacent nation by the aforementioned map, Merryland plays little or no role in the plots of later canonical Oz books.
+Ruth Plumly Thompson's The Wishing Horse of Oz (1935) contains a brief reference to "the cheerful King of Merryland," who is not otherwise described.

+An edition of the book was released by Emerald City Press in 1994, with new illustrations by Donald Abbott.
+A few lines from the Valley of Bonbons chapter were excised, due to mildly racist content about "our colored servants, who are chocolate."

+The book was adapted into a musical by Jennifer Kirkeby with music and lyrics by Michael Pretasky for the Stages Theater Company, debuting July 11, 2003 in Hopkins, Minnesota.

 The 2014 issue of Oziana from the International Wizard of Oz Club contains two short stories that serve as follow ups to the book: "Lost and Never Found" by David Tai and Jared Davis finds Oz characters Trot and Betsy Bobbin finding themselves in the Valley of Lost Things and meeting the Queen before finding a nearly impossible way out.
 "Roselawn" by Jared Davis introduces adult versions of Dot and Tot in 1919, in which Dot has become an accomplished illustrator and is reunited with Tot, who suffers from post traumatic stress disorder after serving in World War I.

+The Boomerang television cartoon series Dorothy and the Wizard of Oz acknowledges the proximity of Oz and Merryland.
+Characters from Merryland appear in episodes such as "Haunt Me Not" (October 2, 2017) and "A Cut Above the Rest" (April 12, 2018).